The Best European Christmas Markets Road Trip: A One Week Itinerary

 Buses from UK to Europe

-Taking a bus is one of the most eco-friendly ways to travel Europe.
+Taking a bus is one of the most eco-friendly ways to travel in Europe.
 Flixbus operates hundreds of routes and is our preferred method of transport in Europe, being comfortable and super affordable.
 It services a large number of major UK cities, with those leaving from London heading to destinations including Lille, Paris, Bruges, Ghent, Brussels, Antwerp, Cologne, Frankfurt, Rotterdam, Amsterdam and Utrecht.
 It’s then possible to get a Flixbus to pretty much any city in Europe.
 National Express also runs routes from the UK to Amsterdam, Brussels, Paris and Dublin.

 How to get to Europe Internationally